awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 + You can't alter columns within a transaction block \(BEGIN \.\.\.
 END\)\.
 For more information about transactions, see [Serializable isolation](c_serial_isolation.md)\.

 ALTER COLUMN *column\_name* ENCODE *new\_encode\_type*
 A clause that changes the compression encoding of a column\.
 If you specify compression encoding for a column, the table is no longer set to ENCODE AUTO\.
-Amazon Redshift no longer automatically manages compression encoding for all columns in the table\.
 For information on compression encoding, see [Working with column compression](t_Compressing_data_on_disk.md)\.
+When you change compression encoding for a column, the table remains available to query\.
 Consider the following limitations:
 + You can't alter a column to the same encoding as currently defined for the column\.
 + You can't alter the encoding for a column in a table with an interleaved sortkey\.

 ALTER COLUMN *column\_name* ENCODE *encode\_type*, ALTER COLUMN *column\_name* ENCODE *encode\_type*, \.\.\.\.\.;
 A clause that changes the compression encoding of multiple columns in a single command\.
 For information on compression encoding, see [Working with column compression](t_Compressing_data_on_disk.md)\.
+When you change compression encoding for a column, the table remains available to query\.
  Consider the following limitations:
 + You can't alter a column to the same or different encoding type multiple times in a single command\.
 + You can't alter a column to the same encoding as currently defined for the column\.
 + You can't alter the encoding for a column in a table with an interleaved sortkey\.